rust-lang/book/nostarch/chapter18.md

              found tuple `(_, _)`
 ```

-If we wanted to ignore one or more of the values in the tuple, we could use `_`
+To fix the error, we could ignore one or more of the values in the tuple using
-or `..`, as you’ll see in the “Ignoring Values in a Pattern” section.
-If the
+`_` or `..`, as you’ll see in the “Ignoring Values in a Pattern” section.
+If
-problem is that we have too many variables in the pattern, the solution is to
+the problem is that we have too many variables in the pattern, the solution is
-make the types match by removing variables so the number of variables equals
+to make the types match by removing variables so the number of variables equals
 the number of elements in the tuple.

 ### Function Parameters